 - Use or possession of alcohol, or containers that previously contained alcohol, by individuals under the age of 21 (or the age of majority in the jurisdiction); - Manufacturing alcoholic beverages on University property, premises, or facilities (except as specifically authorized by the University) or by individuals under the age of 21; - c.
-Providing or distributing alcohol to individuals under the age of 21;
+Providing or distributing alcohol to individuals under the age of 21; - d.
+Severe intoxication resulting in disruptive behaviors or concern h.
+Possession of kegs or other large storage devices, quantity-dispensing containers, or common sources of alcohol (except as specifically authorized by the University), regardless of age;

-- d.
-Severe intoxication resulting in disruptive behaviors or concern for the student's well-being, regardless of age; - e.
+- e.
 Driving under the influence of alcohol or while intoxicated; - f.
 Possession of open containers of alcohol in public buildings, parks, beaches, highways, streets, alleys, sidewalks, parkways, and public parking lots (except as specifically authorized by legal authority); and - g.
 Violations of other laws pertaining to alcohol.